 Helen Dewdney, The Complaining Cow consumer champion and author of How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results! provides advice on your rights and how not to get fobbed off.
-In this guest post she looks at the growth of the hiring market.
+In this Loose Change post she looks at the growth of the hiring market.

 More and more people are renting and they are renting a wider range of products.
 These vary from large and well-established areas such as DIT tool hire, through digital markets such as Spotify, down to new niche businesses.